In this chapter, we’ll examine what kinds of values JavaScript has.

 exercises/values/instanceof_exrc.mjs

-JavaScript’s original factories for objects are constructor functions: ordinary functions that return “instances” of themselves if you invoke them via the new
+JavaScript’s original factories for objects are constructor functions: ordinary functions that return “instances” of themselves if we invoke them via the new

 operator.